 The exchange with Erlangen-Nuremberg is ideal for students interested in German language and culture while also gaining general education, business and/or social science credits.
 Because of FAU's academic calendar, MSU students should consider our Spring semester as the time to spend on this exchange unless the student wants to spend the full year there.
 German language majors and minors will consult closely with their advisors to determine course selections for their study abroad experience.
 MSU students will enroll in a minimum of 12 credits per semester at Friedrich-Alexander-Universitat (FAU) for both financial aid and insurance requirements.

 There are several programs offered at FAU that will be interesting to MSU students.
 For German language courses contact Nadja Kramer.
-Other programs/classes that are offered in English are American Studies, Geography and International Economics and Development, Physics, Molecular Physics and others.
+Other programs/classes that are offered in English include American Studies, Geography and International Economics and Development, Physics, Molecular Physics and others.
 A complete list of degree programs in English can be found here.

 MSU students interested in this exchange should contact the International Center for more information.

 1. Complete the MSU StudioAbroad application (online through this site).